opticfluorine/sovereign/docs/persistence.md

 if resources permit).
 As usual, the exception is for other player character entities - as described above, player character entities are only loaded as a result of that player logging in.

+Note that positioned entities must not have a parent entity; they must be at the root level in order for range-based entity activation to work correctly.

 #### Activation Rules Example

 To understand how the activation rules work together to ensure the correct entities are loaded for processing,